sindresorhus/grunt-shell/readme.md

 ## Tests

 Grunt currently doesn't have a way to test tasks directly.
 You can test this task by running `grunt` and manually verify that it works.

-## Contribute

-In lieu of a formal styleguide, take care to maintain the existing coding style.

 ## License